Ctrl-X/Siribro/README.md

 ## Set Options to customize your setup
-Siribro have some configuration options that you can provide to tweak the behavior
+Siribro have some options that you can provide to tweak the component.
+Just call `setOptions(...)` before your start the dialog :

+	siribro.loadJson("data/bot.json")
+		.setOptions({"isPersistHistory":false,"isLogEnabled":false})
+		.start();

+ ### List of available options :
+ * isLogEnabled :
- * isLogEnabled : display some debug output in the console (default : true)
+ 	* Usage : display some debug output in the console
+ 	* default value : true
+ * isPersistHistory :
- * isPersistHistory : when set to true, it will save the discussion for later.
-If the user come back, the bot will resume the disucssion and display the history. (default :false)
+ 	* Usage : when set to true, it will save the discussion for later.
+If the user come back, the bot will resume the disucssion and display the history.
+ 	* default value : false
+ * typingSpeed :
- * typingSpeed : Number of character typed per second by the Bot (default : 20)
+ 	* Usage : Number of character typed per second by the Bot
+ 	* default value : 20
+ * readingSpeed :
- * readingSpeed : Number of character read per second by the Bot (default : 50)
+ 	* Usage : Number of character read per second by the Bot
+	* default value : 50

 ## Add Custom Function